clutterstack/blender-rig-mirror/_posts/2016-05-24-integrating-part-two.md

 def unregister():
     bpy.utils.unregister_class(RigMirror)
 ```
-to the end of the file.
+to the end of the file. `RigMirror` is the name of my operator class.

 Often, after the `register()` and `unregister()` functions, example add-ons contain the lines: